jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-52.md

 All the bodies of this visible world are composed from these three:

 - 1st Element or Fire-Aether: The Sun and fixed stars
+  - The Sun and the fixed stars emit light from themselves.
 - 2nd Element or Air-Aether: The heavens
+  - The heavens transmit that light.
 - 3rd ELement or Earth-Aether: The Earth with the planets and comets

-The Sun and the fixed stars emit light from themselves.
-The heavens transmit it.
-The Earth, planets, and comets reflect it.
+  - The Earth, planets, and comets reflect that light.

 This threefold difference in appearance is from the 3 elements.